camunda/camunda-docs-manual/content/user-guide/process-engine/identity-service.md

 # Throttle login attempts

-In order to prevent security vulnerabilities we have a special mechanism for preventing subsequent unsuccessful login attempts.
+We have a special mechanism for preventing subsequent unsuccessful login attempts.
-You can configure four properties so that this login mechanism is suitable for you:
+You can configure four properties so that this login mechanism is suitable for you, here are the default values:

-* `loginMaxAttempts`
+* `loginMaxAttempts=10`
-* `loginDelayFactor`
+* `loginDelayFactor=2`
-* `loginDelayMaxTime`
+* `loginDelayMaxTime=60`
-* `loginDelayBase`
+* `loginDelayBase=3`

 These properties are configured in seconds.
 If you need to setup a maximum delay time of one minute, for example, you need to set `60`, which represents the one minute in seconds.
 After a user fails to login for a maximum number of attempts, the user will be locked and will not be able to login again until an admin user unlocks the account.